When applying for funding, carefully read the call text and the funding terms and conditions.

 The answer depends on what decisions are referred to.
 The Finnish Government decided to establish the funding instrument for strategic research.
 The Government also decides the themes for strategic research, based on the SRC’s proposals.
 The Government’s decision-making power ends there.
 The SRC makes the decisions on the research programmes and the projects to be funded within these.
 The SRC’s funding decisions are based on reviews conducted by independent panels of experts.
 The panels consist of both Finnish and foreign experts selected based on their competence, not their background organisation.
 Ministry officials or politicians do not have any say or influence in the project selection process.

-Can consortium PIs have ongoing Academy Project funding?
+Can consortium PIs have ongoing Research Council's Project funding?